 - Bob Hanson (St. Olaf College, USA) created SwingJS and helped us adapt Jalview’s source code to create JalviewJS

-- Thomas van Aalten (Astrophysics program, St. Andrews) - worked as a summer student in 2017 and 2019 to add support for working with the HMMER command line tools from Jalview and visualising sequence profiles (released in Jalview 2.12)
+- Thomas van Aalten (Astrophysics program, St. Andrews) - worked as a summer student in 2017 and 2019 to add support for working with the HMMER command line tools from Jalview and visualising sequence profiles.

-- Mateusz Warowny (Physics Masters, U. Dundee) created Slivka - which provide Jalview's third-generation of web services (released in 2020).
+- Mateusz Warowny (Physics Masters, U. Dundee) created Slivka - which provides Jalview’s third-generation of web services (released in 2020).

 - David Roldan-Martinez internationalised (i18n) Jalview’s user interface and crowdsourced the first version of Jalview’s spanish UI.